DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-joshuagarcia2875/README.md

 - I learned about quantifiers and the difference between existential quantifier and universal quantifier.
 - I learned about rules of inferences and how it can be used in arguments.

 #Week 3
+- I learned about the different rules of inferences such as modus ponens, modus tollens, hypothetical syllogism and disjunctive syllogism.
+- I learned to determine whether a statement is a fallacy or not using truth tables and the rules of inferences.
+- I learned to use the rules of inferences to prove the validity of an argument.
+- I also learned to use these rules of inferences to build arguments.

+#Week 4
-- I learned different ways to prove an argument such as direct proof,proof by contraposition and trivial proof
+- I learned different ways to prove an argument through different ways like direct proof,proof by contraposition, trivial proof and vacuous proof.
-- I learned the steps on how to perform these proofs.
+- I learned the steps on how to perform these proofs and use it in a problem.
+- Our class answered different examples to be able to master using these methods of proof.

+#Week 5
+-To be continued